FAST node deployment

 If the container deployment is successful, you will be presented with a console output like this:

-Now you should have the ready-to-work FAST proxy node connected to the Wallarm cloud.
-The proxy is listening to the incoming HTTP and HTTPS requests on
+Now you should have the ready-to-work FAST node connected to the Wallarm cloud.
+The node is listening to the incoming HTTP and HTTPS requests on

 google-gruyere.appspot.com domain as baseline ones.

-Configure the browser to send all HTTP and HTTPS requests through the FAST proxy node.
+Configure the browser to proxy all HTTP and HTTPS requests through the FAST node.

 To set up proxying in the Mozilla Firefox browser, do the following:

 Open the browser.
-Select “Options” in the menu.
-Select “General” tab and scroll down to the “Network Proxy.”
+Select “Preferences” in the menu.
+Select the “General” tab and scroll down to the “Network Settings.”
 Select the Settings button.

 The “Connection Settings” window should open up.
 Select the Manual proxy configuration option.
 Configure the proxy by entering the following values: